MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 ### Configuring backup behavior in the app's manifest

-By default, `android:allowBackup` is set to **true** as outlined in [enable and disable backup].
+By default, `android:allowBackup` is set to **true*- as outlined in [enable and disable backup].

-If your app does not require full backup and restore functionality, set `android:allowBackup` to **false**.
+If your app doesn't require full backup and restore functionality, set `android:allowBackup` to **false**.
 *In this case, no further action is necessary and "corporate" data will stay within the app.*

-If your app requires full backup and restore functionality, set `android:allowBackup` to **true**  and perform the following additional steps:
+If your app requires full backup and restore functionality, set `android:allowBackup` to **true*-  and perform the following additional steps:

-1. If your app does **not** use its own custom `BackupAgent`, use the default [MAMBackupAgent] to allow for automatic full backups that are Intune policy compliant.
+1. If your app does **not*- use its own custom `BackupAgent`, use the default [MAMBackupAgent] to allow for automatic full backups that are Intune policy compliant.
 Place the following in the app manifest:

     ```xml